 One of the AAP's major activities is to further the professional education of its members.
 Continuing education courses, annual scientific meetings, seminars, publications and statements from committees, councils, and sections form the basis of a continuing postgraduate educational program.

-More than 30 committees develop many of the AAP's positions and programs.
-Committees have interests as varied as injury and poison prevention, disabled children, sports medicine, nutrition and child health financing.
+More than 40 national committees, work groups and task forces develop many of the AAP's positions and programs.
+These groups have interests as varied as injury and poison prevention, children with disabilities, sports medicine, nutrition and child health financing.

-The AAP currently has 11 councils and 52 sections consisting of more than 41,500 members with interest in specialized areas of pediatrics.
-This includes a section for medical students, residents and fellowship trainees with more than 10,000 members.
+The AAP currently has 16 councils and 53 sections, which have a combined membership of more than 78,000 members with interest in specialized areas of pediatrics.
+This includes a section for medical students, residents and fellowship trainees with more than 17,000 members.
 Sections and councils present educational programs for both their members and the general membership of the AAP in order to highlight current research and practical knowledge in their respective subspecialties.

 The AAP executes original research in social, economic and behavioral areas and promotes funding of research.
 It maintains a Washington, DC office to ensure that children's health needs are taken into consideration as legislation and public policy are developed.
 The AAP's state advocacy staff provides assistance to chapters, promoting issues such as child safety legislation and Medicaid policies that increase access to care for low-income children.

 The AAP's activities and programs are funded through a wide variety of sources including membership dues, revenues from continuing medical education activities and publications, and unrestricted support from individuals, foundations, corporations and government agencies.
 Grants and contributions support more than 200 programs each year.
 Individuals and organizations may donate to the

 Friends of Children Fund annual campaign or through major or planned gifts to the Tomorrow's Children Endowment.